22 Apr How to Start a Business – The MEGA Guide that makes it EASY

-Every section of you plan will be defined by your vision.
+Every section of your plan will be defined by your vision.

 Again, don’t worry if it’s not perfect, the best way to define your business is to get on and DO – or even better BUY and SELL.

-We’ll return to it later on and see what it’s looking like.
+We’ll return to it later and see what it’s looking like.

 I’ll also take a deeper look at the Finance section – the bit that no one truly likes

 But for now, let’s get the ideas flowing…